 For its customers and other individuals interested in receiving direct marketing communications, IMPACT 80/20 wishes to communicate relevant news about IMPACT 80/20 Agency and IMPACT 80/20 services, invitations to IMPACT 80/20 events, and other IMPACT 80/20 business related information.

-If you subscribe our newsletter at www.impact8020.com, we will send you email newsletters about our company’s activities, new digital marketing solutions and upcoming events (for example, conferences organized by us).
+If you subscribe our newsletter at our websites, we will send you email newsletters about our company’s activities, new digital marketing solutions and upcoming events (for example, conferences organized by us).
 For sending email marketing messages, the data we process includes your name, email, and buyer persona (CEO, marketing manager, digital marketing enthusiast and other).
-When you submit the contact form, all the information that have been previously collected by cookies will be associated with your personal data transmitted through the contact form.
-In other words, the so-called contact’s history is created.

 In certain cases, when natural persons are concerned, we must ask for the consent of the data subject for sending email marketing communications.
 If you have not given your consent for such processing of personal data, we will not process your personal data for this purpose.
 Your consent will not expire, but if you no longer want to receive marketing communications, you can conveniently exit from the mailing list by using the link (“remove from the list” or unsubscribe”) found at the end of the message.
 You are also entitled at any time to object the processing of your personal data for direct marketing purposes.

-When IMPACT 80/20 sends you an e-mail, IMPACT 80/20 can collect statistics about your activities on the message, for example, did you open the message, which links did you click, which devices did you use and what are their technical specifications.
-Such information is saved in the contact’s history.
+When IMPACT 80/20 sends you an e-mail, IMPACT 80/20 can collect statistics about your activities on the message, for example, did you open the message and which links did you click.

-Sometimes, before sending a newsletter, we evaluate the behaviour of our contacts (contact’s history data, attending the IMPACT 80/20 events, etc.).
+Sometimes, before sending a newsletter, we evaluate the behaviour of our contacts (opening of previous newsletters, attending the IMPACT 80/20 events, etc.).
 This is necessary for sending more personalized e-mail communications to you.
 IMPACT 80/20 has a legitimate interest (GDPR Sec.
 6(1)(f)) to understand the needs and preferences of its contacts in order to provide more relevant information to them.

 Please be informed that if your data is in our contact database, we may process your name and email or mobile number in order to show ads to you or to people similar with you (so called lookalike audience) in Facebook, Google, LinkedIn and/or Instagram.
 For these purposes, we process your personal data during 5 years after adding your contact into the database.
 IMPACT 80/20 has a legitimate interest (GDPR Sec.
 6(1)(f)) to send marketing communications to its contacts for maintaining business relationship with them.